Resources for Women Historians

 Best Practices on Spousal/Partner Hiring includes recommendations for the best practices that are intended to help obviate some of the risks potentially associated with appointments of spouses/partners.

-Spousal Hiring Policies (Word Document) includes links, from July 2008, to policies and information on Dual Career Couples, Nepotism and Partner/Spousal Hiring from a number of top graduate schools.
+Spousal Hiring Policies (DOC) includes links, from July 2008, to policies and information on Dual Career Couples, Nepotism and Partner/Spousal Hiring from a number of top graduate schools.

-Leave Policies (Word Document) information, from July 2008, for students and faculty on leaves of absence, specifically listing available Family/Paternal Leave policies, from a selection of graduate schools.
+Leave Policies (DOC) information, from July 2008, for students and faculty on leaves of absence, specifically listing available Family/Paternal Leave policies, from a selection of graduate schools.

-Report on the Status and Hiring of Women and Minority Historians in Academia, Fourth Edition Developed by the AHA's Committee on Women Historians and approved by the Council in 1997, the guidelines in this report provide statistics on appointments, tenure, and promotion.
+Report on the Status and Hiring of Women and Minority Historians in Academia, 4th ed.
+Developed by the AHA's Committee on Women Historians and approved by the Council in 1997, the guidelines in this report provide statistics on appointments, tenure, and promotion.
 This edition also discusses salary issues and the status of minority women and men.

 Report of the American Historical Association Committee on Status of Women, 1970 (known as the "Rose Report") divided by links to 3 sections and 5 appendixes, this report examines problems of women as women and the listed recommendations are aimed at providing a more liberal, encouraging, and progressive atmosphere for all students and teachers of history.